kailash-manasarovar/statement/docs/timeline/2022/june.md

     - What could this possibly mean?
     - Is she the go to person for kids who are struggling with emotions during their studies, or those that are being bullied?
-    - If the girls start feeling anxious and stressed, do they go to her so that she, in turn, informs Domingo or one of his cohort who might be worth targeting?
+    - If the girls start feeling anxious and stressed, do they go to her so that she, in turn, informs Dominic or one of his cohort who might be worth targeting?
     - I'm extremely concerned about this given her behavior with me which was wholly supportive of, and played an integral part in, bullying me at the conservatory, and wholly supportive of sexual grooming online, at a minimum.

-### Maria and Domingo
+### Maria and Dominic

 - I go upstairs.
 Maria Hontanilla is standing outside a piano room and we meet and say hello.
 - I realize now all this has been set up prior.
-- Maria and I are talking and then Domingo comes up the stairs.
+- Maria and I are talking and then Dominic comes up the stairs.
 Two young female students are with him, minors of about 12 or 13 years old.
 - He goes to talk to Maria and the students are asking me questions.
 They are behaving oddly.
 - They are sort of nervous, giggly, and excited when I speak to them.
 It's weird and, now, extremely concerning.
-- Domingo leaves.
+- Dominic leaves.
 - Maria offers to help me with the audition and at some point suggests she is my teacher.
 - It's all a bit contrived but I agree.